 Saturdays from 8 a.m. to 1:30 p.m. | 2300 E Baristo Rd., Palm Springs

-This market offers fresh vegetables and fruit (organic, transitional and no-spray), herbs, lavender, cheese, bread, honey, nuts, cage-free eggs, olives and olive oil, cut flowers, orchids and plants.
+This market offers fresh vegetables and fruit, herbs, lavender, cheese, bread, honey, nuts, cage-free eggs, olives and olive oil, cut flowers, orchids and plants.
 The markets don’t allow dogs in the aisles, but if you have a canine in your family be sure to check out Ben Davis’ Natural Monarch Raw Pet Food for dogs.
 Ben is a professional dog nutritionist, behaviorist and groomer, and he has a booth at all three markets.

 Here, you’re likely to find farm-infused popsicles “made with love,” superb organic salsas and sauces, farm smoothies, fresh squeezed orange juice, guacamole, fine olive oil, avocado oils and lotions and fresh sauerkraut.
 Pick up some unique, organic cheeses and freshly made bread for a special picnic.
 If you’re looking for easy-to-pack gifts to take home, consider plant and herb starts from Herbivore Farm.
 Plant them in small pots when you get home, and, in a few months, you’ll find yourself with special gifts from Greater Palm Springs for your friends and family.

 Sundays from 8:30 a.m. – 1:30 p.m. | 78100 Main Street, La Quinta